Irvine Burn Injury Lawyer

-- Flame Burns: A type of premises liability accident, these burns are most commonly seen after building fires or after direct contact with open flames.
-For example, poorly installed electrical work or defective appliances are common causes of building fires.
+- Flame Burn: Flame burns are most commonly seen after building fires or direct contact with open flames.

-- Contact Burns: These burns are very common and don’t usually involve negligence.
-They are typically caused after touching hot objects, such as cooking appliances, cigarettes, or equipment that radiates at extreme temperatures.
+- Contact Burn: This type of burn is very common and doesn’t usually involve negligence.
+It occurs from touching hot objects, such as cooking appliances, cigarettes, or equipment that radiates at extreme temperatures.

-- Flash Burns: Flash burns are typically caused after the sudden ignition of a flammable liquid or gas.
+- Flash Burn: Flash burns are caused by the sudden ignition of a flammable liquid or gas.

-- Scalds: Often occur after direct contact with a hot liquid.
+- Scald Burn: A scald burn happens right after there is direct contact with a hot liquid.

-- Steam Burns: Often caused by industrial accidents.
-However, they can be caused by defective appliances that are under extreme pressure.
+- Steam Burn: This burn is typically caused by industrial accidents.
+However, they can also be caused by defective appliances that are under extreme pressure.

-- Chemical Burns: Commonly seen in work related accidents and are often negligence based.
-These burns can also be caused by exposure to a strong acid or base commonly seen in household cleaning supplies and industrial chemicals.
+- Chemical Burn: A chemical burn can be caused by exposure to a strong acid or base commonly seen in moisturizers, hair removal cream, household cleaning supplies, and industrial chemicals.